hbctraining/Intro-to-Unix-archived/lessons/03_loops_and_scripts.md

 $ sh generate_bad_reads_summary.sh
 ```

-To keep your data organized, let's move all of the bad read files out of our `raw_fastq` directory into a new directory called `other`.
+To keep our data organized, let's move all of the bad read files out of our `raw_fastq` directory into a new directory called `other`.

 ```bash
 $ mkdir other